BALaser

 Introduction

-Left: a schematic representation of a BA semiconductor laser.
+Left: a schematic representation of a BAS laser.
 Right: typical simulated irregular spatial-temporal distribution of the optical field emission intensity in BA lasers.

 Mathematical model and numerical algorithms